nomilogic/social-ai-agent-full-stack/replit.md

 The project utilizes a client-server architecture.
 The frontend is a React Single Page Application (SPA) served by an Express.js backend, which also handles all API requests.
 PostgreSQL is used for database persistence with Drizzle ORM for type-safe database operations.
 The system integrates with numerous external social media APIs and AI service providers.

 **Migration Status (August 2025):**
-- Successfully migrated from Supabase to PostgreSQL with Drizzle ORM
+- Successfully migrated from Supabase Auth to custom authentication system using Supabase database
+- Custom User model with bcrypt password hashing for enhanced security
+- JWT-based authentication with server-side validation
+- Complete user flow: signup → pricing selection → profile setup → dashboard
+- Role-based access control with three tiers (free, ipro, business)
 - All database operations moved to server-side for enhanced security
 - Client-server separation implemented with proper API boundaries
 - Google Gemini AI integration active and functional